Bazrahimi/readme-generator/README.md

 ## Installation

-  # installation Guide
+  # Installation Guide

   Follow the steps to install:

   1.  clone the repository:
       git clone https://github.com/Bazrahimi/readme-generator.git

-  2.  navigate to direcotry:
+  2.  navigate to directory:
-      cd readme-generator
+      - cd readme-generator.
+      - you need Node.js (version 12.0.0 or above) installed on your system.

   3. Install dependencies:
       install inquirer version 8.2.4 or above

-       Additional commands if needed:
-       -  If you are using a specific version of Node.js:
-       -  If you want to start the development server: npm start
+  4. Run the application using command: npm start

-  4. Start the application:
-      npm start
+  5.  the application will prompt you with a series of questions to gather details about your project.

+  6. Provide the required information, such as the project title, description, usage, technologies used, license, contributors, and more.

+  7. after answering all the questions, the app will generate a professional README.md file based on your input.

+  8. the generated README.md file will be saved in the root directory.

+  The <b>readme-generator</b> will streamline the process of creating detailed and professional README.md file for your projects.

+undefined

 ## Usage